 Coccidiosis is the most common protozoal disease in poultry and a top contender for annual economic loss in the poultry industry.
 These microscopic, single-celled organisms of the genus Eimeria invade the intestinal wall of poultry and cause damage as they reproduce.
 There are many different species of poultry coccidia, which are host-specific and even affect specific regions of the gut.
 Coccidia are ubiquitous in poultry operations.
-Disease occurs when naïve birds ingest large numbers of the parasites’ eggs (called “oocysts”), which then reproduce in the gastro-intestinal tract.
+Disease occurs when naïve and/or immune compromised birds ingest highly pathogenic or large numbers of the parasites’ eggs (called “oocysts”), which then reproduce in the gastro-intestinal tract.

 Oocysts, shed in the feces of both recovered and clinical birds, contaminate the poultry house environment.
 Oocysts can be transmitted by mechanical vectors (e.g., humans/clothing, insects, equipment, and other animals, particularly rodents).
 Oocysts are not initially infective and must undergo sporulation over a 1-2 day period in ideal moisture, oxygen, and temperature (70°–90°F [21°–32°C]) conditions.
 These oocysts can persist for long periods in the environment.